|

 true north:

-the geographic North Pole; the chart direction to the North Pole, where on a globe, the lines of longitude converge.
+the geographic North Pole; the chart direction to the North Pole, where on a globe, the lines

 true wind: